cjj198909/comfyui-gpt-image-azure/README.md

 - Check if your deployment name is correct (use deployment name, not model name).
 - Ensure your Azure OpenAI resource URL is correct (should end with `.openai.azure.com/`).
 - Verify the model is properly deployed in your Azure OpenAI resource.

+**Multi-image editing issues?**
+- Ensure mask count is 1 (single mask) or equals image count (individual masks).
+- Verify all images and masks have the same dimensions.
+- Check that your API provider supports multi-image operations.
+- For large batches, consider processing in smaller groups to avoid timeouts.

 **OpenAI vs Azure OpenAI configuration:**
 - OpenAI: `api_base` should be `https://api.openai.com/v1/`